Spatial Allocation Strategies

 Finally, we demonstrate marginal_profit, the most

-economically sophisticated allocation strategy.
+economically realistic allocation strategy.
 The longline fleet now

 allocates based on the marginal return to an additional unit of